GoProperly/organization/competencies/roles/Data.md

 		</td>
 		<td>
 		<!--- Emerging Machine Learning Analysis -->
+			1. Can deploy most common machine learning algorithms to a data set for a specific question <br/>
+			2. Understands and and can address or communicate common risks.
+(Non-representative data set, XYZ)<br/>
 		</td>
 		<td>
 		<!--- Emerging Data Engineering and Software Engineering -->
+			1. Capable of exposing model or prediction information for use in other systems based on group design.
+			2. Capable of manipulating data for testing and experimentation around models and analysis
+			3. Aware of issues around data cleaning and participant in data cleaning design process.
 		</td>
 		<td>
 		<!--- Emerging Business Alignment - "Good Questions" -->